eurekacoin/eurekacoin-chrome-wallet/README.md

 2. Open Chrome and load URL: `chrome://extensions`
 3. Turn `Developer mode` on in the top right
 4. At the top, click `Load Unpacked Extension`
-5. Navigate to your `qrypto/dist` folder
+5. Navigate to your `eurekalite/dist` folder
 6. Click `Select`.
 The extension should now be loaded
-7. Click on the Qrypto logo in your Chrome extensions bar to open
+7. Click on the EurekaLite logo in your Chrome extensions bar to open

 ## Security Flow
 **First Time Flow**